-Introductory Note by.
-Prof. M. Christopoulos (Director of the Centre for the Study of Myth and Religion in Greek and Roman Antiquity & Professor of Ancient Greek Literature, University of Patras)
+Introductory Note by Menelaos Christopoulos, Professor of Ancient Greek Literature & Founder of the Center for the Study of Myth and Religion in Greek & Roman Antiquity

 When my colleagues and I created the Center for the Study of Myth and Religion in Greek and Roman Antiquity in the Department of Philology of the University of Patras, as early -or as late- as 2004, our intentions were, amongst other things, to promote scientific research on myth and religion in Greek and Roman antiquity through basic research, doctoral dissertations, conferences, lectures, data bases on specific subjects, printed and electronic publications or/and any means susceptible to serve these priorities.
 Providing a solid electronic database on mythical figures and themes appeared to us as an urgent necessity in view of supplying students and scholars working on ancient myth and religion with a complete, handy and academically reliable electronic tool.
 It was then to our immense pleasure that we received an unexpected and generous offer by Professor M. R. Wright conveyed to us through our colleague, Ass.
 Professor Efimia D. Karakantza, an old postgraduate student of Professor Wright; in her urge to support the Center’s activities, Professor M. R. Wright put to our Center’s disposal a fully compiled, wisely structured and elegantly written Dictionary of Classical Mythology on which she had spent years of work.
 This is actually the Dictionary of Classical Mythology by M. R. Wright, which all visitors of our Center’s site can ever since consult.
 The general concept, the way of consulting the Dictionary’s articles, and the method used for a complete survey of